emwap/signature-paper/paper.md

                                               }; |]
         addParam [cparam| $ty:t * $id:n |]
 ```
-Apart from allocating a fresh parameter, it creates a local `struct array`{.C} object (lines 33--37) on the function stack and initializes it with the length `l` and the buffer parameter.
+Apart from allocating a fresh parameter, it creates a local `struct array`{.c} object (lines 33--37) on the function stack and initializes it with the length `l` and the buffer parameter.
-Then compilation continues with `f` applied to the address of the local `struct array`{.C} object.
+Then compilation continues with `f` applied to the address of the local `struct array`{.c} object.

 # Related Work